What is Candidate Relationship Management?

 A Fortune 1000 financial services company, for example, uses Avature WebSources to run automatic searches at night for insurance agents by zip code so that they can stay on top of new active candidates.
-They are automatically imported and linked to an outreach workflow that sends an email invite to an information session.
+They are automatically imported and linked to an outreach workflow within their candidate relationship management system that sends an email invite to an information session.
 Candidates use the timeslot portal to select the time and date that works best for them.
 This approach has empowered the organization to engage 100 percent of 10 million candidates.

 Building and Growing Targeted Pipelines

-It’s common knowledge that recruiters are increasingly having to also be marketers and every marketer knows that the first step to being successful is identifying and honing in on the target audience.
+It’s common knowledge that, when it comes to improving candidate relations, recruiters are increasingly having to take on the role of marketer.
+And every marketer knows that the first step to being successful is identifying and honing in on the target audience.

 That’s where CRM segmentation and talent pipelines capabilities come in.
 You can set up different pipelines depending on your short-term and long-term recruiting and business objectives using advanced filter options.
-These will differ depending on your CRM capabilities, but a good platform should include at least personal and professional resume details, such as location and university degree.
+These will differ depending on your candidate relationship management capabilities, but a good platform should include at least personal and professional resume details, such as location and university degree.

 Total Visibility to Drive Results With Data and Analytics